Skip to main content

 Accreditation status

-The University of Rochester School of Nursing is fully accredited by the Middle States Commission on Higher Education, with nursing programs accredited by the Commission on Collegiate Nursing Education, and pending accreditation by the Council on Accreditation.
+The University of Rochester School of Nursing is fully accredited by the Middle States Commission on Higher Education, with nursing programs accredited by the Commission on Collegiate Nursing Education, and pending accreditation by the Council on Accreditation of Nurse Anesthesia Educational Programs.
 Learn more about what our accreditations mean for your education and career.

 Explore more